 The Dreamcast was the first console to come with a built-in modem, giving you the ability to play your favorite games with other players anywhere in the world.
 In addition to playing online it was also possible to surf the internet, send emails, download extra content for your games (Now known as DLC), download mini games for the VMU and also other functions like listening to music, among other things.
+Well, it’s not something special for people who got used to buying college papers online, but years ago it was a completely new experience.

 As time passed, new consoles appeared, enhancing all these ideas by making online gaming become commonplace in any gamer’s life.
 But despite all these changes, some thing never changed; the loyalty of SEGA fans who have not let the Dreamcast online support die.